jakewies/todo-react/README.md

 2. Copy the `config` object
 3. Open up `/src/firebase-config.js` and replace the default configuration settings

-Note: The `messagingSenderId` is not used in this project.
+Note: The `messagingSenderId` property is not used in this project.
 Feel free to leave it out.

 #### Run the app